 If you suspect that your child isn’t getting enough sleep, you can help him get more sleep by following these tips:

-Toddlers and preschoolers need an average of 13 hours of sleep, divided up between two hours of naps and 11 hours at night.
+Toddlers and preschoolers need 10 to 13 hours of sleep, divided up between naps and night.
 Although your preschooler may no longer nap, encouraging a period of quiet time in the afternoon can help keep your child rested, and help him to sleep better at night.

 Do Not Exceed Your Child’s Wakefulness Window